ehmpathy/simple-log-methods/README.md

   - i.e., `log.debug`, `log.info`, `log.warn`, and `log.error`
 - filter which levels of log to emit
   - i.e., choose based on environment whether to emit all logs or skip some of the logs
-- utilizes `console.warn` and `console.log` under the hood, to ensure that the aws cloudwatch requestId is present on each log message automatically
+- utilizes `console.warn` and `console.log` under the hood
+  - which ensures that the aws cloudwatch requestId is present on each log message automatically
+- formats log metadata based on environment
+  - i.e., stringify in local environments to reduce visual noise
+  - i.e., don't stringify in aws-lambda environment for optimal cloudwatch parsing

 # installation